Costa Brava Spain Travel Guide

 Visit local producers in inland Empordà for cheese tasting sessions and learn about traditional methods.

 Explore vineyards in the Empordà DO region.
-Many wineries offer tours and tastings.
+Plenty of wine estates offer tours and tastings.

-Learn about olive oil production in the region with visits to local mills, typically with tastings of different varieties.
+Learn about making olive oil in the zone with visits to local mills, typically with tastings of different varieties.

 Always check restaurant hours, especially during the off-season, as lots of places may have reduced service or closures.